 11. The current number of monthly active users on Facebook is 2,936 million.

 Given that ever since Facebook was founded, the number of users has been growing steadily and has been breaking records along the way, the number of users could soon reach an incredible 3 billion.
 Back in 2008, there were around 100 million users.
 That number jumped to 1 billion by the end of 2012, making Facebook the first social network to ever reach such jaw-dropping numbers.

-The most recent Facebook statistics show an incredible 1.88 billion are daily Facebook users.
+Some Facebook statistics show that an incredible 1.88 billion were daily Facebook users in March 2021.
 So it’s not just the number of monthly users that is high but daily too.
 And while the primary purpose of the notorious platform’s use differs from one user to another, it is safe to say that people tend to use it to connect to others, right?